alexjegor/app-publish-tutorial/Distribution.md

 # App Store Connect

+[App Store Connect](https://appstoreconnect.apple.com) is a suite of web-based tools for managing apps sold on the App Store for iPhone, iPad, Mac, Apple Watch, Apple TV, and iMessage.
+As a member of the Apple Developer Program, you’ll use App Store Connect to submit and manage apps, invite users to test with TestFlight, add tax and banking information, access sales reports, and more.

 ## Adding Your App’s Information and Metadata
 Before you can upload a build of your app to App Store Connect, you must first create it in your App Store Connect account.